aabrahamson3/tanzania-water-wells/src/data/README.md

 # Data

-Scripts to download or generate data.
+This directory stores scripts to download or generate data.